Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Count of tile server instances and of trigger instances running.

 - Requests handled by Front Door (whether reaching this deployment instance or another one).
-"Total" is the number reaching Front Door, while "Origin" is the number forwarded on to the back end instance.
+"Total" is the number reaching Front Door, while "Origin" is the number forwarded on to the back end instance. *This includes both iOS and photon server requests.*

 - Front Door latency averages.